SSH Connection using a terminalΒΆ

 • terminal emulator -- a software program that provides a text-based interface to the system, allowing users to type commands into a shell prompt to run programs and to manage files without a graphical user interface (GUI)

 • Linux shell -- a text-based user-interface that interprets user commands and scripts.
-CRC supports bash and csh, with bash being the default
+CRCD supports bash and csh, with bash being the default

 • Linux commandline -- this is the shell prompt line where your cursor is highlighted and where you input commands to the remote host